 Users on GriefTok often choose to capture a very specific moment in their grief journey for their videos, from revisiting a parent’s grave after 20 years to letting go of their possessions and the empty chair at the dining table.
 Each video is a snapshot of living with loss which beautifully encapsulates the sadness and the joy in remembrance.

 Since bereavement isn’t discussed openly, we haven’t all developed the language to talk about grief.
 Out of fear of saying the wrong thing, friends stop mentioning the death at all.
 Yet according to a survey by Child Bereavement UK, 26% of adults who have lost a close family member wish their friends would mention by name the person who died, while a tenth of all adults say some of their friends actively avoided them after they lost a loved one.
-It’s never been more important for grievers to feel heard; the UK saw 70,000 excess deaths in the pandemic, bringing the total of bereaved individuals to an estimated 2.6 million in 2020 alone.
+It’s never been more important for grievers to feel heard; with the pandemic increasing our death tolls to new heights.

 As anyone who has been bereaved will tell you, grief doesn’t have an expiration date.
 It’s not something you 'get over'; you can feel the loss as fervently as ever, decades after it happened.

 As someone who is well acquainted with grief, I found the discussions about grief on TikTok heartbreakingly honest and relatable.
 When my dad died, I felt like a part of me died with him.
 He was 46, full of life and, until he was diagnosed, the healthiest person I knew.
 Death is always a shock, even if someone has a terminal illness.
 Nothing quite prepares you for their death nor anyone else to be able to support you.